Major Transport Improvements A629 Halifax to Huddersfield

 Reiterating the question posted by Anna Semlyen....
 As a campaigner for 20mph, in the Birkby area, this is a perfect opportunity to push forward and ensure the residential roads that surround the A629, which have plenty of schools, businesses, and other public buildings, let alone the general public living along them, are safer for people and the community as a whole.
 The council have so far refused to take forward other requests for 20mph limits, due to other priorities, and of course cost.
 But, now there is plenty of money fir this project, of which a partial amount could be used to bring Kirklees in line with its neighbouring Calderdale borough, and many other regional councils.
 Kirklees will be left in the dark ages of it doesn’t modernise, and take this great opportunity.

-J Johnson asked about 5 years ago
+J Johnson asked over 5 years ago

 Thanks for your message and suggestion.
 We've captured your feedback; we will include in our analysis of this consultation and will keep you up to date with progress on this.